gptme/gptme-contrib/packages/gptme-rag/README.md

 5. Run tests and linting
 6. Submit a pull request

+### Releases

+Releases are automated through GitHub Actions.
+The process is:
+1. Update version in pyproject.toml
+2. Commit the change: `git commit -am "chore: bump version to x.y.z"`
+3. Create and push a tag: `git tag vx.y.z && git push origin master vx.y.z`
+4. Create a GitHub release (can be done with `gh release create vx.y.z`)
+5. The publish workflow will automatically:
+   - Run tests
+   - Build the package
+   - Publish to PyPI

 ## Integration with gptme

 This package is designed to integrate with [gptme](https://github.com/ErikBjare/gptme) as a plugin, providing: